nksinghfirst/Pipeline-ci/README.md

 Step19 - Rollouts Strategy Canary Release - What Canary Release does is it expose a portion of your traffic to the new version like a new beta version of your application.

+Step20 - Installed rollouts by following offical documents.

+Step21 - Now make some changes in the images and create a new image of it by running the CI pipeline again.

+Step22 - Then create a yaml for canary rollout in the same git repo as deployment.yaml.

+Step23 - And make sure that in deployment.yaml the older version is mention and the newer version in roll.yaml.

+Step24 - After creating sync the changes in argocd and now you can also see the rollout in it.

-Step - Clean UP - Delete the app that you created in the ArgoCD  using ArgoCD UI and once you do that all the resources of your app will get deleted from you K8s cluster.
+Step25 - Clean UP - Delete the app that you created in the ArgoCD  using ArgoCD UI and once you do that all the resources of your app will get deleted from you K8s cluster.
+     - Also by selecting PRUNE RESOURCES while creating APP what it does is it deleted the resources that are not presented in the github repo

 # Problems I faced while doing all this